 b.
 TMDL Compliance Schedule

-The implementation schedule for the TMDL required Los Angeles County MS4 permittees above Malibou Lake to attain nutrient WLAs in 18 years and 9 months (December 28, 2021), which is approximately 4½ years from the effective date of the Implementation Plan, for MS4 permittees below Malibou Lake to attain nutrient WLAs in 20 years and 9 months (December 28, 2023), which is approximately 6½ years from the effective date of the Implementation Plan.
+The implementation schedule for the TMDL required Los Angeles County MS4 permittees above Malibou Lake to attain 2003 nutrient WLAs in 18 years and 9 months (December 28, 2021), which is approximately 4½ years from the effective date of the Implementation Plan.
+The implementation schedule required Ventura County MS4 permittees above Malibou Lake to attain 2003 nutrient WLAs within 5 years of the effective date of MS4 Permit adoption, and no later than 10 years from the effective date of the Implementation Plan.
+The MS4 permit is scheduled for the Board’s consideration this year, which would result in an implementation schedule that is approximately 9 years from the effective date of the implementation plan.
+The implementation schedule required Los Angeles County MS4 permittees below Malibou Lake to attain 2013 nutrient WLAs in 10 years and 6 months (December 28, 2023), which is approximately 6½ years from the effective date of the Implementation Plan.

 c.
 Water Quality Status